-There is a zero tolerance for GE seed inadvertent comingled with whole grain imports of feed.
-As such, there are strict regulations for the handling of whole grain feed imports to stop any viable seeds from getting in to the natural environment and being able to grow, which would contravene the new organisms law.
+There is a zero tolerance for GE seed inadvertently comingled with whole grain feed imports.
+As such, there are strict regulations for the handling of whole grain feed imports to stop any viable seeds from getting into the natural environment and being able to grow, which would contravene the laws applying to new biotech organisms.

-Food products containing GE events must be approved by FSANZ.
-Once approved there are no further barriers.
+Food products (that cannot be planted and grown on) containing GE events must be approved by FSANZ.
+Once approved, there are no further barriers.